TROG111/SatNav/README.md

  2_0_2 - a few bug fixes and enhancements

  2_1_0 - updated to avoid cpu overload problems and utilise the new setWaypoint and inputText features of DU 0.23

+ 2_1_1 - update includes: 1) attempt to try and avoid installation issues with linking databanks in wrong order; 2) added fix for new Space locations which were always being assigned to planets instead of 'Space'; 3) a few bug fixes